DS12/scala-class/tutorialAnswer/src/main/scala/com/datascience/education/tutorialAnswer/lecture4/README_ANSWERS.md

 ```

 The input is a list of tuples, where the first member of each tuple is the numerator, and the second member is the denominator.
+The output should contain the values of each of these fractions as type `Double`.

 Find and use method `traverse` defined in object `TraverseOption`, located in file
-`code/tutorialAnswers/src/main/scala/tutorialAnswers/lecture4/TraverseOption.scala`
+`tutorial/src/main/scala/com/datascience/education/tutorial/lecture4/TraverseOption.scala`

 Provided in `TraverseOption`: